Drumfix/avb4linux/README.md

 AVB-linux
 ========

-ALsa driver and supporting tools based on the OpenAvnu project.
+Alsa driver and supporting tools based on the OpenAvnu project.
-For more information about AVB/TSN, see also the Avnu Alliance webpage at www.avnu.org.

 Currently this implementation will create an alsa PCM device and connect a single 8in/8out AVB stream to an AVB endpoint.